McDefault/Docker-MongoDB-Replica-set/README.md

-### Run and create Swarm stack file
+### Deploy

-You can create a new config yaml file that combines base file and production file or you can combine the base and production file at the stack deploy commando
+You can create a new config yaml file that combines base file and production file or you can combine the base and production file at the stack deploy commando.

 #### Run stack file
+Quickly run your stack file for testing.

-`docker stack deploy --compose-file docker-compose.yaml -c docker-compose.prod.yaml maxminded-database --with-registry-auth --prune`
+- `docker stack deploy --compose-file docker-compose.yaml -c docker-compose.prod.yaml maxminded-database --with-registry-auth --prune`

-#### Create Swarm stack Config file
+#### Create Swarm stack file

 Run `docker-compose -f docker-compose.yaml -f docker-compose.prod.yaml config` to combine base and production compose file.

-Suffix with ` > prod.yaml` to output it in a file.
+Suffix with ` > db-stack.yml` to output it in a file.

-`docker-compose -f docker-compose.yaml -f docker-compose.prod.yaml config > prod.yaml`
+- `docker-compose -f docker-compose.yaml -f docker-compose.prod.yaml config > db-stack.yml`

+Change volume `entryProd.js` for `mongo1` to `./entryProd.js:/docker-entrypoint-initdb.d/entry.js:rw` value

-Copy this `prod.yaml` file to your production machine to run your stack on production.
+Copy this `db-stack.yml` file to your production machine to run your stack on production.

+Copy the `entryProd.js` file to your production machine too.
+It only has to be present where you first setup your mongo1.
+This file ensures all users are created.

+Set node labels on each node and change node ids accordingly

+- `docker node ls`

+- `docker node update --label-add mongo.replica=1 <node>`
+- `docker node update --label-add volume=True <node>`

+- `docker node update --label-add mongo.replica=2 <node>`
+- `docker node update --label-add volume=True <node>`

+- `docker node update --label-add mongo.replica=3 <node>`
+- `docker node update --label-add volume=True <node>`

 #### Run config file

+To run the stack.

-Run `docker stack up -c prod.yaml app --with-registry-auth` to run the stack.
+`docker stack up -c db-stack.yml maxminded-database --with-registry-auth --prune`

 ### Setup Replica Set